plaethos09/Devops_notes/kubectl_commands.md

    - `kubectl describe secret [secret-name]`: Show details of a secret.

 This is not an exhaustive list, and `kubectl` supports many other commands and flags for various operations.
 You can always refer to the official Kubernetes documentation or use `kubectl --help` to get information about the latest available commands and their usage.

+**kubectl Pods Commands**

+As of my knowledge cutoff in September 2021, here is a list of `kubectl` commands specifically related to working with pods in Kubernetes:

+1. Get information about pods:
+   - `kubectl get pods`: List all pods in the current namespace.
+   - `kubectl get pods --all-namespaces`: List all pods in all namespaces.
+   - `kubectl get pods -o wide`: List pods with additional information like node IP and hostname.
+   - `kubectl get pods -l key=value`: List pods with specific label selector.
+   - `kubectl get pods --field-selector key=value`: List pods with specific field selector.

+2. Describe a specific pod:
+   - `kubectl describe pod [pod-name]`: Show detailed information about a specific pod.

+3. Create or apply a pod:
+   - `kubectl create -f [pod-definition.yaml]`: Create a pod from a YAML file.
+   - `kubectl apply -f [pod-definition.yaml]`: Create or update a pod using a YAML file.
+   - `kubectl apply -f [pod-definition.yaml] --record`: Create or update a pod and record the change in the revision history.

+4. Delete a pod:
+   - `kubectl delete pod [pod-name]`: Delete a specific pod.
+   - `kubectl delete pods --all`: Delete all pods in the current namespace.

+5. Get logs from a pod:
+   - `kubectl logs [pod-name]`: Print the logs for the main container in the pod.
+   - `kubectl logs [pod-name] -c [container-name]`: Print the logs for a specific container in the pod.
+   - `kubectl logs [pod-name] --previous`: Print the logs for a previous terminated container.

+6. Execute a command in a pod:
+   - `kubectl exec [pod-name] [command]`: Execute a command in the main container of the pod.
+   - `kubectl exec -it [pod-name] [command]`: Execute an interactive command in the main container of the pod.
+   - `kubectl exec [pod-name] -c [container-name] [command]`: Execute a command in a specific container of the pod.
+   - `kubectl exec -it [pod-name] -c [container-name] [command]`: Execute an interactive command in a specific container of the pod.

+7. Copy files to/from a pod:
+   - `kubectl cp [local-file-path] [namespace]/[pod-name]:[container-dest-path]`: Copy a file from the local filesystem to a container in a pod.
+   - `kubectl cp [namespace]/[pod-name]:[container-src-path] [local-dest-path]`: Copy a file from a container in a pod to the local filesystem.

+8. Port-forwarding to a pod:
+   - `kubectl port-forward [pod-name] [local-port]:[pod-port]`: Forward a local port to a port on the pod.

+9. View the pod's YAML definition:
+   - `kubectl get pod [pod-name] -o yaml`: Display the YAML definition of a specific pod.

+Please note that the commands mentioned above are based on the state of Kubernetes and `kubectl` up to September 2021.
+Since Kubernetes is a rapidly evolving project, there may be additional commands or changes introduced in newer versions.
+For the most up-to-date information and additional options, you can always refer to the official Kubernetes documentation or use `kubectl --help` to get the latest command details.